thunderboltthor/fizzbuzz/README.md

 According to the 2007 article [Why Can't Programmers..
 Program?](https://blog.codinghorror.com/why-cant-programmers-program/) by Jeff Atwood, many applicants for programming or software development jobs are incapable of writing even simple programs on demand.

-An example program is FizzBuzz.
+An example of such a program is FizzBuzz.

 ## Setup